Canon 1D Mark III vs G9X Mark II

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 9 years and 10 months of technical progress since the 1D Mark III launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the G9X Mark II emerges as the winner of the match-up (16 : 14 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G9X Mark II is the clear winner of the contest (18 : 14 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 1D Mark III vs G9X Mark II